-Siena is one of the most popular day trips from Florence, but you can just as easily do that in reverse.
+Siena is one of the most popular day trips from Florence, but you can just as easily visit Florence from Siena.
 Whether you’re visiting Florence for the day or it’s the next stop on your Italy trip, taking the train makes getting from place to place simple.

 Both buses and trains regularly connect Siena with Florence, and although the bus trip is typically faster over the 42.8 miles (69 km), the train may suit your travel needs better while offering more comfort and legroom.

 Frequent Trains from Siena to Florence

 Trenitalia’s Regionale trains connect Siena’s railway station with Firenze Santa Maria Novella station on a regular basis throughout the day.
-There are usually at least 16 trains departing Siena daily for Florence, if not more, at regular intervals.
+There are usually at least 16 trains departing Siena daily for Florence, at regular intervals.

-Regionale trains aren’t known for speed, but the Siena-to-Florence trip can take as little as 1 hour 9 minutes.
+Regionale trains aren’t known for their speed, but the Siena to Florence trip can take as little as 1 hour and 9 minutes.
 Most trips take closer to 1.5 hours.
-Tickets cost about $11, and while Regionale trains don’t need reservations you will need to validate your ticket before you board the train.
+Tickets cost about $11, and while Regionale trains don’t require reservations, you will need to validate your ticket before you board the train.